-But there are some ways in which you can keep lettuce producing throughout the summer.
+But here are some ways in which you can keep lettuce plants producing throughout the summer.

 Choose the Right Type of Lettuce

-First, choose leaf varieties rather than head-forming lettuces.
-You can start harvesting leaf lettuces as soon as the outer leaves reach about 4 to 6 inches in height.
-If you cut just these outer leaves, it allows the remaining center leaves to continue growing, and you'll have baby leaves to enjoy.
+Choose leaf lettuce varieties rather than head-forming lettuces.
+You can start harvesting leaf lettuces as soon as the outer leaves reach about four to six inches in height.
+If you cut just the outer leaves, it enables the remaining center leaves to continue growing, and you'll have baby leaves to enjoy.
 This is called "cut and come again" harvesting, and some lettuce varieties are marketed as being especially suitable for this kind of harvesting.
-Not only do you get to start harvesting early, but cutting like this tends to shock the lettuce plant, preventing it from thinking it has matured and is ready to bolt and go to seed.
-Here are a few "cut and come again" varieties that have a uniform, upright growth for best baby leaves:
+Not only do you start harvesting early, but cutting like this tends to shock the lettuce plant, preventing it from thinking it has matured and is ready to bolt and go to seed.
+Here are a few cut and come again types of lettuces that have a uniform, upright growth for the best baby leaves: